Israel2000/javascript-code-test/README.md

     });

     observable.subscribe(console.log);
+    **Diff b/n Subject and Behavior subject -
+     - BehaviorSubject holds one value. when it is subscribed it emits the value immediately.
+     - A subject doesnt hold a value.?
     ```

 13. **What is RxJS?**
     RxJS is a library for reactive programming with Observables, supporting operators for composing asynchronous streams.
 Example usage with `HttpClient`:

     ```typescript
     import { catchError, retry } from 'rxjs/operators';
     ```